flatironinstitute/sciware/29_CCA/main.md

 </small>

-## Zoom Specific
+## Center-hosted Sciware

+- Sciware will rotate between centers each month
+   - focus on topics of interest to centers
+   - include voices from all centers
+   - each center will host twice a year
-- Dedicated Zoom moderator to field questions.
+   - open to all
-- Please stay muted if not speaking.
-(Host may mute you.)
+- Suggest topics or contribute to content in #sciware Slack
 - We are recording.
 Link will be posted to [https://sciware.flatironinstitute.org/](https://sciware.flatironinstitute.org/)

-## Future Sessions

-- Suggest topics or contribute to content in #sciware Slack

 ## Today's Agenda